The thing about groceries is that there are so many easy ways to overspend — so if you don’t pay attention, your bills can get out of control quickly.

 Buying meat in bulk is a great way to help reduce your monthly spending.
 If your family eats a lot of meat, buy bigger quantities — which will cost you less per pound — and freeze what you don’t eat immediately for later.

-Things like health and beauty products, light bulbs, toilet paper, greeting cards, party supplies — don’t buy them at the grocery store!
+Don’t buy things like health and beauty products, light bulbs, and party supplies at the grocery store.
 Check out discount retailers like Walmart and the dollar stores, and warehouse clubs like Costco and Sam’s Club.

 While we all feel the pain of sky-high grocery prices, a little know how and planning can save you big.